physicalcodescooker/DampedPendulum/Lyapunov-exponent.md

     domega_dt = -(1/q) * omega - np.sin(theta) + g * np.cos(omega_d * t)
     return [dtheta_dt, domega_dt]
 ```
+In dynamical systems, a poincare map or a poincare section is a one dimension lower subspace of the phase space that is often used for analyzing the original system in a simpler way.
+It is like the cross-section of the phase space that shows a transversal flow of the state of system.
+Transversal means that the system's trajectories cross this surface rather than moving parallel to it.

+If there is a fixed point that the trajectory passes through after completing an orbit than the motion is periodic and exhibits stability.
+Such a system is not chaotic.

+If there a set of fixed points that form a closed curve usually reflect a quasi-periodic behaviour.

+If the points on the poincare section are scattered in a random order with no closed loops or a distinct coherent pattern than the motion exhibited by the system is purely chaotic.

 ```python
 def poincare_section(q, g, omega_d, y0, n_periods=500, transient_periods=100):